 - using soap or a bleach solution to clean mold from nonporous surfaces like countertops and sinks

-Certain conditions like asthma or allergies can worsen the impact of some toxic molds.
-If you have severe symptoms you think might be caused by mold exposure, a good next step involves checking in with a healthcare professional as soon as possible.
+People with asthma, allergies, and certain immune conditions are more likely to develop symptoms with mold exposure.
+If you have symptoms you think might be caused by mold exposure, a good next step involves checking in with a healthcare professional as soon as possible.

 Courtney Telloian is a writer with work published on Healthline, Psych Central, and Insider.
 Previously, she worked on the editorial teams of Psych Central and GoodTherapy.
 Her areas of interest include holistic approaches to health, especially women’s wellness, and topics centered around mental health.